MasterOogway489/Semantic-HTML-Elements/README.md

 # HW 1

-## This project was created witht he purpose to more easily navigate the code itself as well as to make sure that the webpage is built according to industry accesibility standards.
+## This project was created with the purpose to more easily navigate the code itself as well as to make sure that the webpage is built according to industry accesibility standards.

 ## Installation